rustyeddy/rustyeddy.com/content/software/measure-and-optimize.md

 ---
 title: Improvements with Measurements and Analytics
 date: 2020-04-04
-weight: 600
+weight: 6000
+draft: true
 description: >
-  They only way to truely improve in a fast paced, technical environment modern software is to test, measure, analyize and interate.
-How to get started without a Ph.D. in statistics.
+  The only way to truely improve in the fast paced, technical environment of modern software is to test, measure, analyize and interate both quick and smart.
+How to effectively integrate analytics into your production code without getting a Ph.D.
 ---

 ## Symptoms